parcel-bundler/lightningcss/README.md

 ## Documentation

-`@parcel/css` can be used from [Parcel](https://parceljs.org), as a standalone library from JavaScript or Rust, or wrapped as a plugin within any other tool.
+`@parcel/css` can be used from [Parcel](https://parceljs.org), as a standalone library from JavaScript or Rust, using a standalone CLI, or wrapped as a plugin within any other tool.

 ### From Node